 AVH map: SA distribution map (external link)

 Dioecious or monoecious shrub or small tree to 4 m high.
 Articles (stem segment) terete, smooth, striate to 2 cm long with 7 erect teeth (reduced leaves) around the end.
 Male spikes to 3 cm long, slender, with 5-7 whorls per cm.
 Female flower yellow-brown to 1.3 mm long.
-Fruits are small, woody cylindrical cone with numerous valves.
+Flowering Fruits are small, woody cylindrical cone with numerous valves.
 Seeds are smooth semi-flat black seeds to 4 mm long with a papery wing at one end.
+Seed embryo type is investing.
 Seed embryo type is investing.

 Seed collection and propagation

 Collect seeds between January and December.
 Cones can be collected anytime as mature cones remain on the female plant.
 Collect cones that have closed valves from the lower part of the stem as these are more mature.
 Place cones in a paper bag and leave to dry for 2-3 weeks.
 This will allow the valves to dry and open, releasing the seeds.
 Then place the cones in a bucket and shake gently to dislodge the seeds.
 Use a sieve to separate seeds from unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was low, at 30%.
+Seed viability can be below average.
 Seeds are non-dormant, viable seed should germinate readily.

 9,700 (18.48 g)